SWI-Prolog/contrib-protobufs/protobufs_overview.md

 See https://developers.google.com/protocol-buffers

-There are two ways you can use protobufs in Prolog: with a compiled ".proto" file and protobuf_parse_from_codes/3 or with a lower-level interface protobuf_message/2, which allows you to define your own domain-specific language for parsing and serliazing protobufs.
-(Currently there is no protobuf_serialize_to_codes/3.)

 The idea behind Google's  Protocol  Buffers   is  that  you  define your structured messages using a  domain-specific   language.
 This takes the form of a .proto source file.
 You   pass  this file through a Google